 Membership in the Association in any form is not transferable or assignable.
 Reclassification to a different form of membership is subject to the submission of application, the payment of any difference in membership fees and approval by the Board of Directors, except that any member incorrectly classified as a result of amendments to Article IV will be automatically reclassified into the correct category without the payment of additional application fees.

-Regular members agree, so long as they are a member, to enter into inspection contracts with CSS and to comply with the CSS contract requirements and such other standards as may be established by CSS and to maintain true and correct health testing and production records.
-Regular members and associate members also shall be required to comply with the code of ethics of the Association and to conduct their business in such a manner so as to not be guilty of any offense which affects the interest of good government of the Association or is indictable by the laws of the land.
+Regular members agree, so long as they are a member, to enter into inspection contracts with CSS and to comply with the CSS contract requirements and such other standards as may be established by CSS, or proof that imported livestock semen meets CSS equivalency, for all livestock semen to be collected, processed, imported or marketed in the United States of America, and to maintain true and correct health testing and production records.
+Regular members and associate members also shall be required to comply with the code of ethics of the Association and to conduct their business in such a manner so as to not be guilty of any offense which affects the interest of good governance of the Association or is indictable by the laws of the land.

 Any member which fails to comply with the membership requirements provided for under Section 5 may be removed from membership by the Board of Directors by two-thirds vote of the total membership of the Board of Directors.
 For any cause other than non-payment of dues, removal shall occur only after the member complained against has been advised of the complaint lodged against him and has been given a reasonable opportunity to appear before the Board, with an attorney to defend against the complaint.
 Such member if removed, may appeal from the decision of the Board to the Annual Meeting of the Association, providing that notice of intent is provided to the President in writing within thirty (30) days after notification has been mailed of the Board's decision of removal which said decision shall be mailed to the address of the member shown on the records of the Association.
 The appeal from the decision of the Board shall then be presented at the next annual meeting of the voting delegates, or in the alternative, the Board of Directors may by majority vote elect to consider said appeal at a special meeting called for that purpose.
 The appealing member shall have a reasonable opportunity to present its appeal with an attorney if the member so desires, and the Board shall be entitled to present its position or to have an attorney present its position.
 If a majority of the voting delegates present for the meeting vote in favor of sustaining the position of the Board, the appeal shall be denied.
 If the majority of the members fail to support the decision of the Board the appeal shall be sustained and the member reinstated.